sethbattin/sethbattin.github.io/posts/cooperation-greatest-value.md

-[The Montreal Protocol][montreal-protocol] was a conference of every country collectively agreeing that we needed to stop the production of chemicals that would inevitibly cause a very real, very bad problem for every living thing on planet Earth.
+[The Montreal Protocol][montreal-protocol] was a conference of every country collectively agreeing that we needed to stop the production of chemicals that would inevitably cause a very real, very bad problem for every living thing on planet Earth.
 Pretty awesome treaty, good job cooperation, you literally saved the planet.
 Greatest value indeed.

-Ok but the generation question again...wouldn't older generations also remember that we saved the planet?
-They certainly talk a lot about other stuff that happened so long ago nobody remembers any more, and they love to lord their sacrafices over the younger folks on the downstream end of decades of wage stagnation.
+OK but the generation question again...wouldn't older generations also remember that we saved the planet?
+They certainly talk a lot about other stuff that happened so long ago nobody remembers any more, and they love to lord their sacrifices over the younger folks on the downstream end of decades of wage stagnation.
 Why don't they remember and brag about this achievement?

 Let's get back to that further down.
 First, an interlude for my personal